 If you want a break from sightseeing, wander over to Via Mazzini, at the north end of Piazza Bra.
 Here, you'll find an array of designer shops, independent boutiques and exclusive shoe shops selling locally made leather shoes.
 Foodies will love the selection of specialist delis, where you can pick up tasty oils, cooked meats and local cheese and wines.

 Discover the real Verona while staying in one of our carefully selected hotels

-Direct flights to Verona airport (VRN) are available from Birmingham, Bristol, Cambridge, Glasgow, London Gatwick, Manchester, Newcastle and Southampton and take approximately 2 hours.
+Direct flights to Verona airport (VRN) are available from Birmingham, Bristol, Glasgow, London Gatwick, London Stansted, Manchester, Newcastle and Southampton and take approximately 2 hours.
 Transfers to the city centre take approximately 20 minutes.

 It is possible to visit Verona throughout the year.
 The summer months are the busiest due to the ever popular opera season, this is also when you will find the hotel prices at their highest.
 To avoid large crowds, visit during the spring and autumn when the weather is also a little cooler.

 At the current time, British citizens do not require a visa to visit Italy.

 You don’t have to leave a tip in Italy – most Italians don’t tip for restaurant meals, bar drinks, taxi rides or hair and beauty treatments.
 However if you do leave a tip, you might receive quicker service.